alktly/procopy/README.md

 # procopy README

-Proocopy is a small extension that will help you very quickly create a local copies of your project in predefined directory.
+Proocopy is a small extension that will help you very quickly create local copies of your project in predefined directory.

 ## Features